 Well water is derived from a small reservoir a few feet beneath the surface and is enriched by minerals from the ground.
 Many people across the U.S. have private wells supplying their homes with water.

 Is it Safe?

-Well water is to be used with caution when mixing baby formula, and human consumption at large.
-Wells can contain toxins or bacteria not safe for humans to drink.
+Well water is to be used with caution when mixing baby formula.
+Wells can contain toxins or bacteria that are not safe for humans to drink.

 If your home uses well water, you must get it tested before drinking it or using it for baby formula.
 Don’t simply boil it and assume it’s safe for your baby.
 Most well water contains minerals such as nitrates and iron, which you can’t boil away.

 Boiling the water may even increase the concentration of these minerals.
 Call your county’s health department for information on testing.
 Since it is recommended to heat water to at least 158 degrees F (70 degrees C) when preparing infant formula, well water is typically not the best choice (2).

 Frequently testing your well water is a must.
 Microorganisms and bacteria can settle in, making you sick.
 If your water is safe, it’s still best to boil it before using it for baby formula.
 The Journal of Pediatric Gastroenterology discusses the risks of Salmonella and other bacterial infections that may be transmitted.